hodangkhoinguyen/ecs150-project1/REPORT.md

 The whole input command will be splitted by `|` sign into `Pipeline`.
 After obtaining the command for each pipeline, it's used to parse into each `Config`.

+For each pipe, `Config`, is parsed by `parseCommand`.
+The command for each pipe is splitted by `>` and `<` to check if there is any redirection needed, either input or output.
+The rest is splited by `white space`, either ` ` or `\t`, to get the arguments.

-At here, for each phase of parsing, we always check some restrictions (e.g. empty, too many argumments) before moving to the next one.
+For each phase of parsing, we always check some restrictions (e.g. empty, too many argumments) before moving to the next one.

 ### Builtin commands